likemusic/vue-just-super/README.md

 ```
 --- Base ---
 Hello from Base!

---- Child ---
+--- ChildWithExtendsNoMixinsWithOwn ---
 Hello from Base!
-Hello from Child!
+Hello from ChildWithExtendsNoMixinsWithOwn!
 ```

 You could do the same if you compose your component by `mixins` option.
 Also, you could call grandparent methods in